aldumas/kb/categories/programming/java/floating-point-types.md

 Also read about [[floating-point-literals|floating point literals]].

-Be aware that [[java-floating-point-math-different-results|floating point math might not produce the same results]] across machines.
+Be aware that [[floating-point-math-different-results|floating point math might not produce the same results]] across machines.

 #advice For calculations which require exact results without floating point roundoff, use `BigDecimal`.